-- 7.1 The step of excluding a pupil is seen by this school as a last resort, and should only be used in exceptional circumstances.
+7.1 The step of excluding a pupil is seen by this school as a last resort, and should only be used in exceptional circumstances.
 Only the Head Teacher has the power to exclude a pupil from school.
-The school follows 'Exclusions from maintained schools, Academies and pupil referral units in England' (2017) and at present will also follow 'Changes to the school exclusion process during the coronavirus (COVID-19) outbreak' (Updated September 2021). - 7.2 If a pupil is excluded, the parents/carers are informed immediately, with reasons for the exclusion.
+The school follows 'Exclusions from maintained schools, Academies and pupil referral units in England' (2017).

+7.2 If a pupil is excluded, the parents/carers are informed immediately, with reasons for the exclusion.
 At the same time, it is made clear to the parents/carers that they can, if they wish, appeal against the decision to the governing body.
 The school informs the parents/carers how to make any such appeal.